SPK1997/react-snap-state/Readme.md

 ### ✏️ useSetValue()

 - Returns a function which is used to write a value to the store.
-- If the new value differs (by reference), subscribers of that key are notified.
+- If the new value differs (by reference for non-primitives and by value for primitives), subscribers of that key are notified.
 - optionally a custom comparator callback function can be passed to control how equality is checked.
-- If custom comparator is provided the default reference comparison will be skipped.
+- If custom comparator is provided the default comparison will be skipped.

 ```tsx
 const setValue = useSetValue();